 Trustee & Research Co-ordinator

-I have over 30 years' association with Niemann-Pick disease and NPUK.
+I have over 30 years’ association with Niemann-Pick diseases and NPUK.
 It has always been my primary interest to understand the medical science behind the disease(s), keep abreast of progress and seek effective treatment.
 It is important to me to have some understanding of what the professionals are doing, to understand the limitations of what is possible and to advise the charity trustees on how best to invest research funding.
-Having had a daughter with Niemann-Pick disease, I am acutely aware of the challenges facing other families in relation to the disease.
+Having had a daughter with Niemann-Pick diseases, I am acutely aware of the challenges facing other families in relation to the disease.

 I have learnt about the significant challenges associated with early diagnosis and treatment of neurological diseases and the need for research into preventative measures.
 One of these is newborn screening which in the UK, has fallen well behind other nations with similar medical science capacity.
 This area of research is a parallel activity to development of treatment and will enable treatment to be administered at a time when it has the best chance of success.